December 8, 2021

 Photography by Sharon Eilon

-Words by Gal Eilon
+Story by Gal Eilon

 As I enter the Church of the Holy Sepulchre in Jerusalem, a special sort of quiet fills my mind.
 I am welcomed by the reverent atmosphere of a church, coupled with the holiness of the history this place holds.
 It's holy, but not holier than thou, letting me in gladly, unjudging.
 Surely, between the several different communities who occupy this space according to the Status Quo agreement, one must find at least one place to belong in.